 - Built in battery a concern for the long term

-> This lightweight and ergonomic vacuum packs a punch – it is rated at close to 25 air watts.
+This lightweight and ergonomic vacuum has very decent power- at around 25 air watts.

-> To put this in perspective, the Dyson DC44 in normal mode is rated at around 28 air watts so in essence this is nearly as powerful as a Dyson.
+To put this in perspective, the Dyson DC44 in normal mode is rated at around 28 air watts so in essence this is nearly as powerful as a Dyson.

 It has a 4 foot flex hose that makes this one of the more versatile hand held vacuums in the market right now.

 The hose allows you to apply more pressure on upholstery – this is helpful when cleaning stuff like pet hair and dander.